Robert Fisk: Personal life

 Fisk married American-born journalist Lara Marlowe in 1994.
-The couple did not have any children and divorced in 2006.
+They divorced in 2006.
 At the time of his death, he was married to Nelofer Pazira, an Afghan-Canadian journalist, author and human rights activist.

 On settling down, he wrote in 2005: "I told the journalism students there [at City, University of London] that when I saw families walking happily in London or Paris, I wondered whether I had not missed out on life, that perhaps comparative safety and security with nothing more than the mortgage to worry about was preferable to the existence I had chosen for myself.
 A friend of my father's once said I had enjoyed the privilege of seeing things that no other man had seen.
 But after a flood of questions from students in Sydney about suffering in the Middle East, I began to wonder if my privilege had not also been my curse."